Im: Great Priest Imhotep: Publication

 In June 2017, Yen Press announced that they licensed the series for English publication digitally.
 A print release was announced at Anime Expo 2019.
 The manga is also licensed by Elex Media Komputindo in Indonesia.

-Volume list
+Volumes

 Reception

 Rebecca Silverman of Anime News Network praised the use of mythology and genre stereotypes, though she felt the story dragged in the middle.
 Leroy Douresseaux of Comic Book Bin praised the action scenes and some of the characters, though he felt some of the characters were also underutilized.

 In AnimeJapan 2019's Most Wanted Anime Adaptation Poll, the series ranked first.